Lumines: Puzzle Fusion: Original release

 Lumines: Puzzle Fusion received "generally favorable" reviews, according to review aggregator Metacritic.
 Multiple reviewers praised its combination of music and visuals.
 GamePro complimented the combination of music and colors, calling it "a mini rave in your hands".
 GameSpot praised the way the game's sound and visuals correspond to the actions performed.
 PALGN commended the game's graphic design, saying the menu design and avatars make it distinct.
 Although PALGN's reviewer did not enjoy the game's music genre, the website still gave a positive review to its soundtrack.
 Eurogamer deemed the audio superior to the visuals, praising the way the player's actions build the musical elements to a crescendo, and described it as "the real star of the show".
 IGN gave an unenthusiastic response to the sound and visuals, saying they do not have enough interactivity to allow players to feel an impact.
+Game Informer reviewer felt they reached a trance-like when they felt challenged to find precise and broad tactics.

 Reviewers gave the gameplay a positive reception.
 Pocket Gamer complimented the single-player mode, comparing the quality of the game to class A drugs.
 IGN praised the gameplay, noting they were attracted to the game design and addicted to unlocking background skins.
-1Up.com, GameSpot, and PALGN also used the word "addictive" to describe the gameplay.
+Computer and Video Games found enjoyment in deciphering ways to place blocks and setting up combos.
+Edge considered the first playthrough hypnotizing, but found later playthroughs to be sleep-inducing.
+Edge further praised the additional game modes for strengthening the presentation.
+G4tv, 1Up.com, GameSpot, Computer and Video Games and PALGN also used the word "addictive" to describe the gameplay.

 Lumines: Puzzle Fusion was frequently compared with other tile-matching video games by critics, particularly Tetris.
+USA Today described the game as a techno-beat Tetris with remix music and flashy graphics.
 GamePro considered the game as addictive as Tetris and Bejeweled.
 According to 1Up.com; "Q Entertainment has used the Tetris template to duplicate a lightning-in-a-bottle feeling equal in brilliance and addictiveness to the puzzle classic".
 GameSpot praised Lumines: Puzzle Fusion as "the greatest Tetris-style puzzle game since Tetris itself".